imperionite/cp1ms1/MS1.md

 ## 📌 Delimitations

-- **Strictly Phase 1 Requirements**: The system will be developed only to meet the objectives defined in Phase 1.
-Features like role-based user management, employee's time tracking features, advanced reporting, tax calculations, bonuses, or system optimizations will not be implemented during this phase.
+- **0Strictly Phase 1 Requirements**: The system will be developed only to meet the objectives defined in Phase 1.

 - **User Roles**: Since Phase 1 only includes basic employee details and salary calculations, user roles such as admin or employee-level access and management of those roles will not be implemented in this phase.